2200092/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-26 Read some articles and opinions of different people on AI.
+- 2022-11-23 See the episode of Black Mirror in which they describe one of the points to be dealt with on the web.
 - 2022-11-18 Write up some information on the main topic of the website.
 - 2022-11-07 Serch for information and material on the main topic.
 - 2022-11-05 Choice of the main theme of the website.